H. R. Gross: Personal background

 Gross was born on his parents' 240 acre farm near Arispe, in Union County, Iowa.
 He was educated in the rural schools.
 In 1916, after completing his sophomore year in high school in Creston, Iowa, he concealed his youth in order to enlist in the military service, where he first served with the First Iowa Field Artillery in the Pancho Villa Expedition.
 During World War I he served in France with the United States Army from 1917–1919.
 After the war, he briefly attended Iowa State College in its electrical engineering program, before transferring to the University of Missouri School of Journalism in Columbia.

 He was a newspaper reporter and editor for various newspapers from 1921 to 1935.
 One such newspaper was the publication of the Iowa Farmer's Union, the Iowa Union Farmer, which he edited from 1929 to 1935.
-He began as a radio news commentator for WHO (AM) in Des Moines, Iowa in 1935.
+He began as a radio news commentator for WHO (AM) in Des Moines, Iowa, in 1935.
 One of his fellow on-air broadcasters at WHO was a young Ronald Reagan.

 He met Hazel Webster while he was a newspaper reporter covering the Iowa statehouse and she was the secretary to the Iowa Attorney General.
 They were married in 1929.
 H. R. and Hazel Gross raised two children, Phillip and Alan.

 1940 run for Governor of Iowa

 In 1940, Gross challenged Iowa's sitting Governor, George A. Wilson, in the Republican primary, running what newspapers called a "sight-unseen" campaign.
 Gross confined his campaign to radio addresses, declined all personal appearance invitations, and made no platform speeches.
 He lost the primary by only 15,781 votes out of over 330,000 cast, in the closest primary race in Iowa in nearly thirteen years.
 His campaign was haunted by a statement he had made seven years earlier, while writing and speaking for the Farmers' Holiday Association, that appeared to approve of an episode of mob violence against a judge to stop a foreclosure.

 Following his defeat, Gross joined an Ohio radio station and later moved to Indiana.
-After World War II, he returned to Iowa and became a radio newscaster at KXEL in Waterloo, Iowa.
+After World War II, he returned to Iowa and became a radio newscaster at KXEL in Waterloo.

 Congressional elections and re-elections

 In 1948, Gross ran against an incumbent House member of his own party, Republican John W. Gwynne.
-He wrested the nomination away from Gwynne in the Republican primary without the help of the party organization.
+He wrestled the nomination away from Gwynne in the Republican primary without the help of the party organization.
 In a 1948 general election in which Democratic President Harry S. Truman surprisingly carried Iowa and Iowa Democrat Guy Gillette ousted Republican George A. Wilson from the U.S. Senate, Gross won his first of many landslide victories.
 In his most narrow victory, he was the only Republican member of Iowa's U.S. House delegation to survive the 1964 Democratic landslide.
 He was re-elected twelve times before choosing to retire rather than run in the 1974 election.
 He served continuously from January 3, 1949 to January 3, 1975.